Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Relieve symptoms caused by the cancer

 Surgery.
 Most people with oral cancer have surgery first.
 There are several types of surgery.
 The kind you have depends on the location of the tumor.
 The goal is to take out the tumor.
 In some cases, this may cure the cancer.
-Depending on the location of the tumor, you may need reconstructive surgery as well as surgery to remove the tumor.
+Depending on the location of the tumor, you may also need reconstructive surgery after the tumor is removed.

 Radiation treatment.
-This is the use of high powered rays to kill cancer cells.
+This is the use of high-energy rays to kill cancer cells.
 You may have external radiation.
-For it, radiation is directed to your skin above the site of the tumor from a machine.
-Or you may have internal radiation.
-For it, the doctor implants radioactive rods or pellets in or near the tumor.
-Radiation is often used before or after surgery.
+The radiation is directed to your skin above the site of the tumor from a machine.
 In some cases, you may have radiation alone or along with chemotherapy as your only treatment.
-For more advanced cancers, radiation may be used to help control symptoms.
+For more advanced cancer, radiation may be used to help control symptoms.

 Chemotherapy.
-This treatment uses drugs to kill cancer cells.
-You may take one or more drugs.
-Chemotherapy is often used for more advanced cancers, sometimes along with radiation therapy.
+This treatment uses medicines to kill cancer cells.
+You may take one or more medicines.
+Chemotherapy is often used for more advanced cancer, sometimes along with radiation therapy.

 Cetuximab.
-This treatment is a monoclonal antibody.
-It mimics part of your immune system, targeting the part of cancer cells that allows them to grow and divide.
-It may be used in all stages of oral cancer.
+This is a type of targeted therapy called a monoclonal antibody.
+It mimics part of your immune system.
+It targets the part of cancer cells that allows them to grow and divide.
+It may be used for all stages of oral cancer.

 Your doctor may suggest that you get more than 1 type of treatment.
 Getting 2 or more treatment types is called combination treatment or combination modality treatment.

 For instance, you may have surgery and chemotherapy.
 Or you may have surgery and radiation, or radiation and chemotherapy.
-You may even have all 3 types of care.
+You may even have all 3 types of treatment.